ahmedhanifc/Tumor-Detection-via-Image-Processing-and-Parallelized-Machine-Learning/readme.md

-In this lab, we underwent the process of trying to predict whether the person has tumor or not by preparing a dataset and training a model from labelled images.
+In this Project, I underwent the process of trying to predict whether the person has tumor or not by preparing a dataset and training a model from labelled images.

 **Notes**